 The battery-output channels of the Models 2302 and 2306 are designed to simulate the output response of a battery.
-This capability, combined with their fast transient response, makes it possible to be the design during testing in quarks the to power the device during testing in exactly the same way as a battery will power the device during actual use.
+This capability, combined with their fast transient response, makes it possible to power the device during testing in exactly the same way as a battery will power the device during actual use.
 The output resistance of the Model 2302's and the Model 2306's battery channel can be programmed (with $10m\Omega$ resolution) over the range from 0Ω to 1Ω so that the output resistance can be set to the same level as the output resistance of the battery that powers the device.
 See Figure 1.